 16. Share resources

-Print off or share information or tips online with your workplace, community organizations, or even in public places like schools, community centres, health centres, band offices, libraries, and more to help educate the community.
-Visit our MMIWG2s and violence prevention page for some ideas!
+Print or share information or tips online with your workplace, community organizations, or even in public places like schools, community centres, health centres, band offices, libraries, and more to help educate the community.
+Visit our MMIWG2s and violence prevention page for ideas!